Scramble Is On To Care For Kids If Insurance Coverage Lapses

 Treatment plans for serious diseases can span months, leaving some doctors, like Patel, to jury-rig solutions in case CHIP falls through.
 The challenges are particularly great for kids with chronic or ongoing illnesses like asthma or cancer.

-Dr. Joanne Hilden, a pediatric cancer physician in Aurora, Colo., and past president of the American Society of Hematology-Oncology, said the families of cancer patients who depend on CHIP are in a difficult position because they can't schedule care to be finished before program funding runs out.
+Dr. Joanne Hilden, a pediatric cancer physician in Aurora, Colo., and past president of the American Society of Pediatric Hematology-Oncology, said the families of cancer patients who depend on CHIP are in a difficult position because they can't schedule care to be finished before program funding runs out.

 A San Antonio pediatrician, Dr. Carmen Garza, is advising parents to be sure to keep their children's asthma medications and other prescriptions current and to fill any refills they can so that they have vital medicines if CHIP expires.